vfarcic/devops24/manuscript/08-jenkins-cd.md

 Now that the requirements are downloaded and saved to the `charts` directory, we can proceed and install our full production environment.
 It consists of only two applications.
 We'll increase that number soon and I expect that you'll add other applications you need to your "real" environment if you choose to use this approach.

+W> ## A note to minishift users
+W>
+W> Helm will try to install Jenkins dependency Chart with the process in a container running as user `0`.
+By default, that is not allowed in OpenShift.
+We'll skip discussing the best approach to correct the issue, and I'll assume you already know how to set the permissions on the per-Pod basis.
+Instead, we'll do the most straightforward fix by executing the command that follows that will allow the creation of restricted Pods to run as any user.
+W>
+W> `oc patch scc restricted -p '{"runAsUser":{"type": "RunAsAny"}}'`

 ```bash
 helm install helm \
     -n prod \